Texas governor issues last-minute reprieve for son who ordered family killed

-Thomas Bartlett "Bart" Whitaker, 38, had been one of three men awaiting execution Thursday in three different US states.

-Another, Eric Branch, was executed as scheduled in Florida for the 1993 murder of a student.
+Washington (AFP) - Two death row inmates have won last minute reprieves, including a man whose father pleaded for his life even though his son had hired a hitman to kill his family, officials say.

+Texas Governor Greg Abbott issued the rare reprieve for Thomas Bartlett "Bart" Whitaker, 38, who had been sentenced to die Thursday for a 2003 murder-for-hire that took his mother and brother's life and left his father seriously wounded.

-In a proclamation explaining his decision on Whitaker, Abbott wrote that the prisoner "must spend the remainder of his life behind bars as punishment for this heinous crime."
+"Mr Whitaker must spend the remainder of his life behind bars as punishment for this heinous crime," Abbott wrote in a proclamation explaining his decision, shortly before the scheduled execution.

+Meanwhile, convicted murderer Eric Branch was executed on schedule in Florida, but in Alabama an attempt to administer a lethal injection to another death row inmate, Doyle Hamm, failed, causing that execution to be halted.

 He added: "Mr Whitaker's father, who survived the attempt on his life, passionately opposes the execution of his son.
 Mr Whitaker's father insists that he would be victimized again if the state put to death his last remaining immediate family member."